-Series Editor: Cheryl E. Ball, West Virginia University
+Series Editor: Cheryl E. Ball, Wayne State University

 After an initial solicitation period, in which the series editor will take or solicit proposals for up to four books to start the series, #writing will have an open solicitation for monograph proposals twice a year: August and January.
 In advance of those open submissions periods, authors should review the proposal guidelines outlined here.